-We did not assign an overall quality rating to any of the esketamine trials because all the references were obtained from grey literature sources (e.g., conference proceedings, FDA briefing documents).
+We rated TRANSFORM-2 and SUSTAIN-1 to be of good quality using criteria from the U.S. Preventive Services Task Force (USPSTF) (Appendix D).
+The two good quality trials had comparable study arms at baseline, did not show differential attrition, were patient and physician/investigator blinded, had clear definitions of intervention and outcomes, and used intent-to-treat analysis or a modified version.
+We did not assign an overall quality rating to the other two esketamine RCTs (TRANSFORM-1 & -3) because all the references were obtained from grey literature sources (e.g., conference proceedings, FDA briefing documents).
 However, we highlighted the information available on each trial regarding the comparability of groups, participant blinding, intervention definitions, outcome definition, outcome reporting, and intention to treat analysis in Appendix Table D1.
 We noted some differential loss to follow up in TRANSFORM-1, with loss of 16 patients in the group taking 84 mg esketamine, compared to four and five patients in the 56 mg esketamine and placebo groups, respectively.